-VCS Denmark is known as a frontrunner in the Danish water and wastewater sector.
+VCS Denmark is one of the largest water and wastewater utilities in Denmark – and a frontrunner in the water sector.

 25-50% of all distributed water globally is lost or never invoiced due to illegal connections, inaccurate billing systems, inaccurate metering, leakages, deteriorating infrastructure and wrong water pressure management etc. – or in short Non-Revenue Water (NRW).
 This white paper examines how water utilities can improve efficiency and meet future demand for water by reducing Non-Revenue Water.